rogelioolarte/auth-alpaca/README.md

 ## Introduction to the project
 The repository contains a Springboot application for users to login and register using email and password or using OAuth2 (Google).
 The backend app is meant to be run together with the frontend Angular application.
-You can find the corresponding repository [here](https://github.com/rogelioolarte/multiple-auth-api).

 ## Technologies used
 - **Backend**